-The goal of the ACVO/StokesRx National Service Animal Eye Exam Event is to provide as many free screening exams as possible to eligible Service Animals across the U.S. and Canada throughout the month of May.
-These Service Animals include formally trained guide, handicapped assistance, detection, military, search and rescue, and certified-current, registered therapy animals, which all selflessly serve the public.
-Currently, there are more than 200 participating ophthalmologists in close to 40 states across the U.S. and five provinces across Canada.
+Since its inception in 2008, over 45,000 Service Animals have received free eye exam screenings – more than 7,000 in 2015 alone.
+The goal of the 9th Annual ACVO/StokesRx National Service Animal Eye Exam Event is to provide as many free screening exams as possible to eligible Service Animals across the US, Canada, and Puerto Rico from May 1-31, 2016.
+Service Animals that may qualify include: guide, handicapped assistance, detection, military, search and rescue, and certified-current, registered therapy animals – all whom selflessly serve the public.
+This year, 260 to 280 ophthalmologists in the US, Canada, and Puerto Rico are expected to participate.

 About the American College of Veterinary Ophthalmologists®